 A liquor store that sells cheese and nuts to pair your drinks, a restaurant where you can buy the paintings that are hanging on the walls and a hairdresser who pours a glass of wine while cutting your hair.
-"Shopping is becoming all about the experience for many people," says Dutch parliament member Erik Ziengs.
+"Shopping is becoming all about the experience for many people," says Dutch MP Erik Ziengs.
 He wants to give entrepreneurs the opportunity to respond to the changing wishes of the consumer, by combining various business formulas and thereby breathing new life into shopping streets, also known as blurring.

 Delivering a greater customer experience

-Solutions for decreasing number of visitors
+Solutions for decreasing visitor numbers

 The current issue is that the adaptation of new, mixed business models does not comply with the existing rules.
 In recent years, various pilot projects have been carried out to test blurring concepts, whereby entrepreneurs were not bound by the Licensing and Catering Act on an individual basis.